SherG/cool-iron/blog/quit-facebook.md

 Given this was my personal Facebook account, you may be wondering why I chose to publish this post on a business website.
 I've been reading and encountering in conversations, (1) greater pushback against the idea that Facebook is important or critical to business, and (2) a trend - albeit unmeasured - of disillusioned individuals leaving Facebook.

 I'm interested in whether these phenomena will develop into a significant trend.
 For that reason, I'll continue to share related information here that I believe our readers will find of interest.
+And I'll have more to say soon about controversies surrounding Facebook.

 Facebook advertising continues to be a powerful way to <a href="/see-think-do-model">boost initial awareness</a> for a brand, and to entice people to begin learning more about your business.
 But YouTube (with its long-form podcasts and videos) and your website are two of the best platforms for fostering in-depth exploration.